 Photo by Tech.
 Sgt.
 Patrick Harrower

 Is watching a space launch on your bucket list?
 SLO CAL has you covered.
-While the Vandenberg Air Force Base is located just 30-miles away in our neighboring county, visitors can watch space launches from the comfort of SLO CAL’s outdoor beaches and parks.
+While the Vandenberg Space Force Base is located just 30-miles away in our neighboring county, visitors can watch space launches from the comfort of SLO CAL’s outdoor beaches and parks.
 If you’re a space enthusiast planning a trip for the next launch, continue reading for viewing tips and locations in SLO CAL to see the rockets soar.

-Where is the Vandenberg Air Force Base?
+Where is the Vandenberg Space Force Base?

 Spread a blanket on the sand and watch as the rocket flies through the sky from these beaches.